 Cherry Blossom Viewing is a cool sport – please dress for it!
-There is no need to register for these events – just show up with your boots and umbrella.
+There is no need to register for these events – just show up dressed for that day’s weather.

 - Meet at the lobby of Hyatt Regency Vancouver at 655 Burrard Street

 - Led by Joseph Lin, director of the Green Club of BC.
 Joseph Lin knows more about Vancouver street trees than maybe anyone, and his enthusiasm is infectious.

 - April 6, 2019, Saturday, 10am to noon

 - Walk in Strathcona – Oppenheimer Park.
 Meet on the park side of the field house on Jackson, between Powell and Cordova

 - Presented by Egan Davis, Principal Instructor for the Horticulture Training Program at UBC Botanical Garden.
 Egan was awarded the BC Landscape & Nursery Association’s Educator of the Year award in 2016.

 This park is the site of “Legacy Sakura”, trees planted in 1977 to commemorate the centennial of the first generation of Japanese who came to settle in Canada.
 The walk will include the history of the trees and many other points of interest within a six block circumference of the park.

 - April 7, 2019, Sunday, 1:30pm to 3pm